WKRD (AM): History

 Having lost listeners during the 1970s to FM rock stations such as WQMF and WLRS, WAKY softened its music format to a more adult contemporary sound in 1978, declaring, "The station you grew up with has grown up with you."
-This was followed by format changes to oldies in 1982, to automated beautiful music in June 1986, to automated country music, back to adult contemporary in March 1988 as WVEZ (dropping the heritage WAKY calls to reflect its simulcast with 106.9 FM), to classic country in August 1989 as WWKY, and then to a talk format in February 1991.
-On May 10, 2001, WWKY changed to the current sports-talk format as WXXA ("Xtra Sports 790") before changing to the current WKRD calls.
+This was followed by format changes to oldies in 1982, to automated beautiful music in June 1986, to automated country music, back to adult contemporary in March 1988 as WVEZ (dropping the heritage WAKY calls to reflect its simulcast with 106.9 FM), to classic country in August 1989 as WWKY, and then to a talk radio format in February 1991.
+On May 10, 2001, WWKY changed to the sports-talk format as 'WXXA ("Xtra Sports 790") before changing to the WKRD calls.

-The legendary WAKY calls, which had been used by a station in Springfield, Kentucky, returned to the Louisville market on May 11, 2007, as oldies station WASE (103.5 FM), licensed to Radcliff, Kentucky with studios in Elizabethtown, became WAKY.
-The new station includes many nods to the original WAKY, including original and re-sung versions of "The Big 79"'s classic jingles.

 Sports programming that airs on WKRD include NASCAR Sprint Cup, Xfinity Series and Truck Series, and Cincinnati Bengals football.

 From August 2007-February 2022, Louisville football and men's basketball have aired on WKRD when their games conflicted with University of Kentucky football and men's basketball on WHAS radio.
 On April 16, 2007, WKRD began simulcasting on WKRD-FM 101.7 (formerly WLPP).

 Cincinnati Reds games were broadcast on AM 790, before they were moved to 101.7 in favor of Louisville Bats games.

 University of Louisville sports were broadcast on AM 790, before they were moved to 93.9 FM and 970 AM.

-On January 5, 2023, WKRD was rebranded as "SportsTalk 790".
+On January 5, 2023, WKRD was rebranded as "SportsTalk 790AM".
+This aligned with several programming moves consolidating Louisville's sports talk programming on the station, including the popular Kentucky Sports Radio show, which had spent the past decade on sister station WKJK.

+In March 2024, WKRD was announced as the primary carrier of Racing Louisville FC's National Women's Soccer League broadcasts.